- Businesses spend about 8.7% of their revenue on marketing.

 - Project-Based Fee

 Some marketing agencies charge project-based fees for specific marketing initiatives such as website design, branding, social media campaigns, or event marketing.
-Project-based fees can range from a few thousand to tens of thousands of dollars, depending on the scope and complexity of the project.
+Project-based fees can range from a few thousand to tens of thousands of dollars, depending on the scope, complexity, and campaign design of the project.

 Cost of Hiring In-House for Marketing

 If the business owner is not doing the marketing themselves they may hire an admin assistant to take on small marketing tasks among their other job duties or hire a marketing manager.
-If you want to do your marketing in-house, here are the costs to consider.
+Instead, if you want to do your marketing in-house, here are the costs to consider.

 1. Salary and Benefits